Phil Mulloy

-Phil Mulloy (born 29 August 1948) is an Irish-English animator.
-He was born in Wallasey, Merseyside and studied both painting and filmmaking.
-Mulloy worked as a screenwriter and director of live-action films until the late 1980s before becoming an animator.
+Phil Mulloy (29 August 1948 – 10 July 2025) was a British and Irish animator.
+He worked as a screenwriter and director of live-action films until the late 1980s before becoming an animator.
 His animations have been described as "satirical grotesque" and often portray the dark side of human nature and contemporary social, political, and religious values in a humorous and at times, shocking way.
 His visual style is distinctive in its use of primitive, often skeletal figures and minimalist backgrounds.
-Mulloy has made over 30 animated films many of which are in themed groupings based on Hollywood genres.
-Mulloy has won many international awards for his work and has conducted several workshops for young animators.
+Mulloy made over 30 animated films many of which are in themed groupings based on Hollywood genres.
+He won many international awards for his work and conducted workshops to mentor young animators.

-Early life
+Early life and education

-Mulloy was born in Wallasey to an Irish father, Michael Mulloy, who migrated to Liverpool to work on the docks and an English mother named Elizabeth.
+Mulloy was born in Wallasey, Cheshire, England on 29 August 1948, to an Irish father, Michael Mulloy, who migrated to Liverpool to work on the docks and an English mother named Elizabeth.

-Education

 Mulloy studied painting at Ravensbourne College followed by film at the Royal College of Art graduating in 1973.